How to Become More Adult and Successful in Your Life

 Instead, look for the truth in any information you hear that is negative, even though your knee-jerk reaction may understandably be one of anger or embarrassment.
 Carefully consider or explore feedback rather than reject it summarily, then decide which aspects of the feedback you agree or disagree with, and respond from an adult perspective.

 Develop goals, both personal and transcendent, and live by them with integrity.

 An important aspect of being an adult involves envisioning goals that express your unique identity and interests, and then taking the actions necessary to achieve these goals.
 Actively strive and compete for your objectives, both personal and vocational, rather than seeking satisfaction in fantasy.
 Make a concerted effort to maintain personal integrity in your life by insisting that your actions correspond to your words.

-Investing energy in transcendent goals and activities that extend beyond one’s self interest, for example, contributing to a humanitarian cause or trying, in some way, to improve the lot of future generations, helps build self-esteem.
+Investing energy in transcendent goals and activities that extend beyond one’s self-interest, for example, to improve the lot of others, helps build self-esteem.
 In a certain sense, it is selfish to be generous and giving, and it is a sound mental health approach.

 Become aware of your defenses and challenge them.

-Psychological defenses that protected you from painful feelings as a child are now dysfunctional, restrictive of your life and interfere with your developing a mature, adult perspective.
+Psychological defenses that protected you from painful feelings as a child are now dysfunctional, restrictive, and interfere with developing a mature, adult perspective.
 It is important to challenge the methods you still use to protect yourself from pain and anxiety.
-Be especially aware of reliance on fantasy, additive patterns and actual addictions.
+Be especially aware of reliance on fantasy, additive patterns, and actual addictions.

 Cope with the fear of death.